solectrus/hosting/guide/external-server/README-https.md

 For example, let's say you own `mydomain.de`, your server has IP address 1.2.3.4 and your chosen SOLECTURS subdomain is `solectrus.mydomain.de`.
 You will need to add an "A" record to your DNS that maps `solectrus.mydomain.de` to the address 1.2.3.4

-To verify if this step was successful, try accessing `http://solectrus.mydomain.de` from your browser or use tools `
+To verify if this step was successful, try accessing `http://solectrus.mydomain.de` from your browser or use tools like `dig` or `ping` to check if the name resolution works.

 ### b) change the firewall configuration for your server

+It is generally a good practice to protect your server using a firewall, and all hosting providers offer a way to do so.

 Go to your server's configuration console.
-Add a firewall rule that allows incoming traffic on port 8186.
-(Ports 22, 80 and 443 should remain as allowed).

-Any previous rule allowing incoming traffic on port 8086 should be removed as it is no longer needed.
+If you do not already have a firewall configured, add one!
+This firewall must allow incoming TCP traffic on ports 22 (for ssh), 80 (for http), 443 (for https) and  8086 (for influxdb).

 ### c) add traefik and Let's Encrypt to your docker configuration